-As of March 2022, none of Group Inc.'s consolidated subsidiaries that are subject to minimum regulatory capital requirements in a local jurisdiction had capital levels less than such requirements.
+As of March 2023, none of Group Inc.'s consolidated subsidiaries that are subject to minimum regulatory capital requirements in a local jurisdiction had capital levels less than such requirements.

-Goldman Sachs Bank USA (GS Bank USA), the firm's primary U.S. bank subsidiary, is an FDIC-insured, New York State-chartered bank and a member of the Federal Reserve System, is supervised and regulated by the FRB, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau, and is subject to regulatory capital requirements that are calculated under the Capital Framework.
+Goldman Sachs Bank USA (GS Bank USA), the firm's primary U.S. bank subsidiary, is a New York Statechartered bank and a member of the Federal Reserve System, is supervised and regulated by the FRB, the FDIC, the New York State Department of Financial Services and the Consumer Financial Protection Bureau, and is subject to regulatory capital requirements that are calculated under the Capital Framework.
 GS Bank USA is an Advanced approaches banking organization under the Capital Framework.
+The deposits of GS Bank USA are insured by the FDIC to the extent provided by law.

-See Note 20 "Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements (Unaudited)" and "Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for information about GS Bank USA's regulatory capital and leverage ratios as well as other regulated subsidiaries.
-Reflecting the full impact of Current Expected Credit Losses (CECL) as of March 2022, GS Bank USA's Advanced ratios would have been 17.6% for both CET1 capital and Tier 1 capital, and 19.8% for Total capital, and the Standardized ratios would have been 13.3% for both CET1 capital and Tier 1 capital, and 15.7% for Total capital.
+See Note 20 "Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements (Unaudited)" and "Capital Management and Regulatory Capital - Subsidiary Capital Requirements" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for information about GS Bank USA's regulatory capital and leverage ratios, as well as other regulated subsidiaries.
+Reflecting the full impact of Current Expected Credit Losses (CECL) as of March 2023, GS Bank USA's Advanced ratios would have been 17.5% for both CET1 capital and Tier 1 capital, and 18.7% for Total capital, and the Standardized ratios would have been 13.5% for both CET1 capital and Tier 1 capital, and 15.2% for Total capital.